Skip to main content

 Tariff rules based on the country of assembly

-U.S.-built autos: Vehicles with final assembly in the U.S. don’t face import duties, but automakers will still pay higher prices for components from overseas suppliers and for whatever imported aluminum and steel they use.
+U.S.-built autos: Vehicles with final assembly in the U.S. don’t face import duties, but automakers will still pay higher prices for components from overseas suppliers and for any imported aluminum and steel they use.

 Many industry analysts, including Edmunds Director of Insights Ivan Drury, expect the result to be higher prices and turmoil in the retail market — for new and used cars — as shoppers and dealers alike struggle to cope with rapidly advancing sticker shock and a scarcer supply of new models.